 Diners at the local favorite fine dining establishment, Hudson’s, are always under the watchful gaze of Henk Pander’s massive mural saluting sharing between early settlers and indigenous peoples.

-Wherever you look, The Heathman Lodge is an eyeful — in the most positive sense.
+Wherever you look, The Heathman Lodge will leave you in awe.